algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

   |4 (Low) |Minor features with minimal impact|

 ### 4.5 Validation and Bug Report Management
   - The bugs will be tracked through tickets on Github issues only.
-Software engineers will gather information on a daily basis from Github, and request additional details from the project manager and the QA's.
+Software engineers will gather information on a daily basis from Github, and request additional details from the project manager and the QA team.
 Software Engineers will work on fixes.
 The title must be clear and explicit so that everyone can understand what bug it is.
 Each bug report will be created on GitHub issues with the label "bug".
 The people in charge of resolving the bug will be set as assignees.
   <br>

   - A template for those tickets has been created :